dipeshraichura/random/README.md

 random
 ======

-Random pieces of code, just to play with different tecs
+Random pieces of code, just to play with different tech